What Sex Education Gets Right About Vaginismus

 Advertisement

-Vaginismus is treated both physically and psychologically, with counseling, Kegel exercises, pelvic floor physical therapy, and vaginal dilators.
+Vaginismus is treated both physically and psychologically, with counselling, Kegel exercises, pelvic floor physical therapy, and vaginal dilators.
 More rarely, Botox treatments are used to ease the painful spasms.

 Dilators like the ones Lily uses aren’t meant to “stretch” the vagina, the Cleveland Clinic says.
 Instead, they help patients get familiar with the sensation: “The goal [is]... to give a woman the comfort of being able to place these safe devices both outside and inside her vagina, in the privacy of her own home.”